Order Fulfillment Costs: Fulfillment Services Pricing Explained

 - Pick and Pack: $3–$5 per order

 - Outbound Shipping: Varies based on size, weight, and destination of your products.
-This will be your largest expense.
-Fulfillment companies typically have 10%–50% discounts off standard shipping rates.
+This is usually the largest expense.
+Fulfillment companies typically offer 10%–50% discounts off standard shipping rates.

-Additional fulfillment center costs include a one-time onboarding fee (averages $336–$575), inbound shipping fees, return handling fees, and account management fees (averages $198.93 per month).
+Additional fulfillment center costs include a one-time onboarding fee (which can range from $100-$1,000+ depending on how big and complex your business is), inbound shipping fees, return handling fees, and account management fees (typically ranging from $75-$100/month).
 Services like custom packaging and product kitting or assembly will incur additional costs.

-Some retailers choose to fulfill their own orders in-house rather than outsource the task to a third-party company.
+Some retailers choose to do their own order fulfillment and shipping in-house rather than outsourcing the task to a third-party company.
 When it comes to efficiency and cost-effectiveness, this method usually works best for startups and small-scale sellers.
 Check out our in-house vs outsourced fulfillment comparison to learn more.

-Since our Last Update: Order fulfillment fees have generally increased due to inflation, gas prices, and rising wages.
+Since our Last Update in March 2023: Order fulfillment fees have generally increased due to inflation, gas prices, and rising wages.

 Average Fulfillment Costs by Pricing Models